 Our aim is to induce them to ‘think’ and arrive at an understanding of the world around them, through this creative process of ‘doing.’

 This not only generates interest, thereby resulting in a greater engagement on their part; but also allows them to explore their world, outside of what would otherwise be considered ‘non-essential’ in terms of assessment.
 For instance, reading novels, books, stories, watching movies – are all activities that have been included within the scope of their learning.
-Hence, they don’t need time separate from their regular school work to develop a taste for recreational activities.
+Hence, they don’t need time separate from their regular schoolwork to develop a taste for recreational activities.
 It helps create a culture of curiosity and relate these activities to what they are being taught in school.

-Understand how your child will live the lesson at Ekya by taking a look one of our sample units – click here to view.
+Understand how your child will live the lesson at Ekya by taking a look at one of our sample units – click here to view.

 Assessment: At Ekya, we have various assessment systems that give children multiple opportunities to express what they know and understand.
-This is crucial because, in the end, final or term end exams require the application of learning rather than a simple reproduction of facts.
-Hence, Ekya’s assessment pattern is designed to keep track of the learning pulse of each child which helps teachers fortify learning as and when gaps are observed. – click here to know more about our assessment.
+This is crucial because, in the end, final or term-end exams require the application of learning rather than a simple reproduction of facts.
+Hence, Ekya’s assessment pattern is designed to keep track of the learning pulse of each child which helps teachers fortify learning as and when gaps are observed. – Click here to know more about our assessment.